 These include a COBIT Bookshop, which features:

-based in the UK, we welcome European professionals to our training courses and are happy to support overseas delegates by helping them with their travel arrangements.
+Although these courses are held in the UK, we welcome European professionals and are happy to support delegates by helping them with their travel arrangements.
 We can also deliver in-house training if you need to train a whole team.

-For more information on our COBIT and IT governance classroom and in-house courses please contact us on 00 800 48 484 484 or email firstname.lastname@example.org.
+For more information on our in-house and classroom COBIT and IT governance courses, please call 00 800 48 484 484 or email firstname.lastname@example.org.

 Please note that our training courses are delivered in English only.